karl-mantle/victoria-3-cenj/README.md

 # Credits

+Credits to these mods for providing ideas, graphics or code.

 Title, Author, Workshop ID

 - "Unify the Maghreb" *strong bird* (2880314605)
 - "Independent Newfoundland" *Dungeon Master* (2880478571)

 ## Licence

 You can (re-)use any part of this mod that I personally created in whatever way you want.